eadams98/Projects/DB_Python_Workout_Tracker_APP/README.md

 # SUMMARY

 This is a purely pythonic implementation of a work out tracker app.
-I am currenlty using a local instance of MySQL to pull and populate the app.
+I am currenlty using a local instance of MySQL to pull data from and populate the app.

 # FUTURE